robisim74/qwik-speak/docs/translate.md

 ```

 ### Arrays and objects as values
-It can get arrays and objects directly from files:
+`t` function can get arrays and objects directly from files:
 ```json
 {
   "home": {